paulrobello/par_gpt/README.md

 * LANGCHAIN_API_KEY is required for Langchain / Langsmith tracing.
 Get a free key from https://smith.langchain.com/settings

+### Database and Memory

+Currently par_gpt has a tool to store and retrieve memory.
+Memories are stored on a per user basis defaulting to the logged in user but can be overridden.
+Any memories stored are loaded into context when calling LLMs.
+Currently Redis is used to store memories but this may change

 ## Agent mode

 NOTE: Agent mode enables tool use.